WebstaurantStore / Food Service Resources / Consumables / Types of Chocolate

 Dark Chocolate

+Compared to the other types of chocolate, dark chocolate offers a more intense and bittersweet flavor profile.
 Dark chocolate can be broken down into two types: bittersweet chocolate and semi-sweet chocolate.
 The FDA requires that dark chocolate contain at least 35% cacao and less than 12% milk solids.
 After that, it is up to the manufacturer to label their chocolate as bittersweet or semi-sweet.
 Typically, bittersweet has a higher percentage of cocoa than semi-sweet and is the less sweet of the two types.

-Best for: dark chocolate is ideal for recipes where chocolate is the focal point, such as ganache, mousses, truffles, and puddings.
+Dark Chocolate Applications: Dark chocolate is ideal for recipes where chocolate is the focal point, such as ganache, mousses, truffles, and puddings.

 Milk Chocolate

-Milk chocolate is characteristically mild, sweet, and creamy in flavor.
+Known for its smooth and velvety texture, milk chocolate is characteristically mild, sweet, and creamy in flavor.
 The FDA requires that milk chocolate must contain at least 10% chocolate liquor, 3.39% milkfat, and at least 12% milk solids.
 Because it contains more sugar and milk solids, milk chocolate is sweeter than semi-sweet chocolate and should not be used as a substitute in recipes.

-Best for: milk chocolate is ideal for making dipping and drizzling sauces, pastry creams, and confectionaries.
+Milk Chocolate Applications: Milk chocolate is ideal for making dipping and drizzling sauces, pastry creams, and confectionaries.

 White Chocolate

-Best for: white chocolate is ideal for making dipping and drizzling sauces, mousses, pastry creams, and confectionaries.
+White Chocolate Applications: White chocolate is ideal for making dipping and drizzling sauces, mousses, pastry creams, and confectionaries.

 Ruby Chocolate